HectorPage/hector_api/README.md

 #### Traditional ####
 Both a _requirements.txt_ (venv or conda-env) and an _ENV.yml_ (conda-env) are provided.
 To use the API:
 1. Create an environment using _requirements.txt_ or _ENV.yml_
+2. Activate your environment
-2. Within api_hector directory, `flask run` - this will start the flask API via the _.flaskenv_ file.
+3. Within api_hector directory, `flask run`.
+This will start the flask API via the _.flaskenv_ file.

 ## Using this API ##
 This API provides two endpoints, which can be accessed via your browser.